RandomSideProjects/Media-Manager/README.md

 3. Look at `localStorage` keys to see how resume data is stored.
 4. Explore the clipping logic near the end of `script.js`.
 5. Review the Catbox upload helpers in `creator.html`.
-6. Check the GitHub Action that maintains `Directorys/SourceList.json`.
+6. Check the GitHub Actions that maintain `Directorys/AnimeSourceList.json` and `Directorys/MangaSourceList.json`.

 ## Where to Go Next